 - Feeds on: Mostly feeds by hunting fish.

 - Description: Large ray with a broad almost circular rounded body.
 Eyes are small with a pair of prominent spiracles just behind.
 Colour is olive green, brown to black, sometimes with a purplish tinge.
 Skin is smooth and completely free of the small thorns and spines which are common to other ray species.
 There are two differently sized dorsal fins on the tail.
 Unusually for a ray its tail is not long and whip-like but instead ends in the type of tail common to most roundfish.
 Mouth is full of rows of small, sharp teeth.

 Electric ray can grow to around six feet in length and weigh around two hundred pounds.
 However, this represents the maximum size of this species and the majority will be three or four feet in length and weigh between thirty and forty pounds.
 The are primarily a demersal (bottom-dwelling) species, but will also swim and hunt in mid-water and can be found in any water depth from the surface to over one thousand metres deep.
 They are nocturnal, spending the day partially buried under the sand of the seabed and coming out at night to feed.
 For the most part they are solitary creatures, only coming together to breed.
 Little is known about the reproductive patterns of the electric ray.
-They are thought to take long migrations, covering tens of thousands of kilometers over the course of their life.
+It is believed that they may take long migrations over the course of their life.